-- 3.2.17.
+- 3.2.14.
 TfL has started to deliver on plans to introduce around 3,000 Low Emission double-deck buses in central London by 2019 and over 250 Zero Emission single-deck buses into central London by 2020.
-They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run within the Putney Low Emission Bus Zone. - 3.2.18.
+They have also announced plans for 12 low emission bus zones outside central London, where only low emissions will be permitted to run within the Putney Low Emission Bus Zone. - 3.2.15.
 The new buses, will be a combination of hybrid and clean buses that meet Euro VI standards, and expected to reduce NO_x emissions from buses along the routes by around 84 per cent.
-The Mayor's manifesto commitment is to introduce Low Emission Bus Zones by 2020. - 3.2.19.
-De Beauvoir Primary School is not adjacent to a proposed low emission zone.
-However, it will benefit from the zones owing to its proximity to a number of bus routes that pass by it will also pass through the low emission bus zones.
+The Mayor's manifesto commitment is to introduce Low Emission Bus Zones by 2020.